yupavlen-ms/openvmm/Guide/src/dev_guide/dev_tools/hypestv.md

 to work on another VM.

 To enable serial port output, use the `serial` command.
 This can be used at any time, even while the VM is not running.
-E.g., to enable serial port output for
+E.g., to open a separate window for interactive use of COM1 and enable logging serial port output for COM2:
-COM2:

 ```
+tdxvm [off]> serial 1 term
-tdxvm [off]> serial 2 output
+tdxvm [off]> serial 2 log
 ```

 Start a VM with `start`.
 This is an asynchronous command: you can continue to